pineappleswan/Treasury/README.md

 # Treasury
 Treasury is a free and open source end-to-end encrypted cloud storage app built with the goal of being lightweight and simple to use.
-It has all the basic features of a cloud storage app that you'd expect and comes with a minimalistic user interface that is customiseable using themes.

 > [!WARNING]
 > This project is under heavy development and isn't mature yet.
-New versions of treasury may be buggy and/or break compatibility with previous versions.
+New versions of treasury may be
+> buggy and have breaking changes.

 ## Features
 * Photo and video viewer